Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 ## 2. Objective & Scope

-The primary objective of this testing cycle was to verify layout stability, end-to-end navigation flows, UI/UX responsiveness, and interactive sandbox states of the web platform's core pages.
+The primary objective of this testing cycle was to verify layout stability, end-to-end navigation flows, UI/UX layout positioning across desktop screen resolutions, and interactive sandbox states of the web platform's core pages.

 **In Scope:**